Should You Do a Cash Out Refinance to Buy a Second Home?

 But there are risks involved in using a refinance to fund that new property, and it’s not a funding method that’s ideal for everyone.
 In this guide, we’ll go over the benefits and downsides of refinancing so you can figure out if it’s the right solution or if a home equity loan alternative might be better.

 Before you start real estate shopping, it’s essential to understand the purpose and terms of a cash out refinance and learn how to identify it.

-With a cash out refinance, you replace your original mortgage loan with a new, larger loan (hopefully with a lower interest rate).
+With a cash out refinance (sometimes referred to as ‘cash out refi’), you replace your original mortgage loan with a new, larger loan (hopefully with a lower interest rate).
 The extra money is given back to you in the form of cash that you can use on whatever you want.
 People often use a cash out refinance for home improvements, debt consolidation, or to buy a second home.

 If you opt for a cash out refinance to purchase new home, keep in mind that: